"Strategy vs Execution" is not a helpful distinction

 Like most startups, this one was funded by venture capital.
 This was their very first product.
 Part of my job as a strategist is to get to know their team and the different hats they wore so that I have a good sense of how the organization worked.

 I quickly noticed that this startup hired tons of consultants.
 Everyone I met called themselves an advisor, responsible for advising on the startup’s strategy.
 The docs they sent me were the classic consultant deliverable: long presentations with lofty ambitions, goals, and financial projections, yet no articulation of the biggest challenges they’d face and how they would overcome these challenges.
-There were more consultants doing pseudo-strategy than folks working on the product: engineers, product managers, operations, and marketing.
+There were more consultants than there were engineers, product managers, and operators in the org.

-The org designer in me wanted to dive deeper into this specific problem, but that wasn’t what I was contracted to do.
+The org designer in me wanted to dive deeper into this question.
+But that wasn’t what I was contracted to do.
 It felt intrusive of me to investigate, so I kept my head down and did my job.

 However, every time I was at the client’s office, I couldn’t help but question it.
 There had to be a phenomenon at play here.